ramonskie/codex/openstack.md

 ## Use Terraform

 Once the requirements for OpenStack are met, we can put it all together and build out your shiny new networks, routers, security groups and bastion host.
-Change to the `terraform/openstack` sub-directory of this repository before we begin.
+Before we begin, copy the contents of `CODEX_ROOT/terraform/openstack` to your own Github repository and then change to that directory.

 The configuration directly matches the [Network Plan][netplan] for the demo environment.
 When deploying in other environments like production, some tweaks